ericzeyuzhang/exifcraft/packages/lightroom-plugin-v2/README.md

 If all fail, ensure ExifCraft CLI is installed globally: `npm install -g exifcraft-cli`

-### Ollama Connection Issues
+### AI Service Connection Issues
-- Verify Ollama is running: `ollama list`
+- Verify your AI service is running and accessible
 - Check the endpoint URL is correct
-- Ensure the specified model is installed: `ollama pull llama3.2-vision`
+- Ensure the specified model is available
+- Verify API keys are valid (if required)

 ### Processing Failures
 - Check Lightroom's Plugin Manager for error logs
 - Enable verbose logging for detailed error information
 - Verify image file permissions and formats
+- Ensure selected images are supported file types

 ## Development